-STOP SQUAWK (Mode or Code) - Used by ATC to tell the pilot to turn specified functions of the aircraft transponder off.
+STOP SQUAWK (Mode or Code) - Used by ATC to instruct a pilot to stop transponder and ADS-B transmissions, or to turn off only specified functions of the aircraft transponder (military).

 (See STOP ALTITUDE SQUAWK.)
 (See TRANSPONDER.)

 STOP STREAM- Used by ATC to request a pilot to suspend electronic attack activity.